qgis/QGIS-Enhancement-Proposals/qep-346-port-the-model-canvas-to-qt-quick.md

 The same proven model/view/delegate approach will be used for others items in the model designer. e.g: links, comments, group box etc...

+### Separate UI logic from Business Logic

+One of the key benefits of Qt Quick is a clear separation between the UI related code and the business logic.

+But if we are not careful the two can still creep onto each other.
+To ensure that both take care of their own responsibilities, we can enact simple rules as:
+ * The state of the model would be strictly managed in c++.
+ * No javascript function in QML like  `function foo()` and only call the appropriate c++ function instead for example `QgsQuickMapCanvasMap::zoom`

+Compared to today code where ui and state are sometimes tied together for example the lifetime of a QGraphicsItems is tie to the next repaint so we find ourselves requesting the UI graphics items stored in the model state.

 ### The tools